 According to the North Carolina Potato Association, the average adult consumes about one potato each day, and potatoes are the second most consumed food in America after dairy products.
 A side of mashed potatoes with a meal may be an American staple, but if you have diabetes, you may be concerned about the carbohydrate content of this popular side dish.
-You can include mashed potatoes as part of your diabetic diet, and preparation and serving size will help you keep your blood sugar under control.
+You can include mashed potatoes as part of your diabetes diet, and preparation and serving size will help you keep your blood sugar under control.

 Carbohydrates and Mashed Potatoes